pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "In the biggest picture, aside from psychadelics' ability to treat one disorder or another, I think they're just poised to really help us to understand the nature of psychiatric disorders.
 What commonalities do they have with each other that are somehow being addressed by psychadelic treatment?
 I kind of think of all of these disorders as different forms of addiction.
 So whether it's to a substance like tobacco, or alcohol, cocaine, or a way of thinking about yourself, it's this narrowed mental and behavioral repertoire.
 Reality used to be like this [arms wide], and now your reality is like this [narrows hands together].
 And psychadelics, when done well in the right setting, have the ability to just blow people out of that narrowed story."
 --[Matthew Johnson](https://youtu.be/HGqFxjQI3is)

+"You can't get angry; you have to get smart."
+--Vernon Jordan, appearance on *Revisionist History*

 "Dare mighty things."
 --JPL motto